gantsign/gantsign.github.io/_pages/opensource.md

     </div>
     <div class="project_body">
         <p>
-            Ansible role to install
+            Ansible role to install the
             <a href="https://github.com/jcgay/maven-notifier">Maven Notifier</a>
-            extension for Apache Maven, authored by
-            <a href="https://github.com/jcgay">Jean-Christophe Gay</a>, which
-            provides a GUI notification when the Maven build completes.
+            extension for Apache Maven, which provides a GUI notification when the Maven build completes.
         </p>
     </div>
 </li>